 Since 1958, there have been less than fifty Bull shark attacks reported.
-Bull sharks are a very special species because they live not only in the sea, but also spend some time in fresh water (like in San Francisco, for example).
+Bull sharks are a very special species because they live not only in the sea, but have also been sighting swimming up rivers!

 Growing to over 3 metres and sporting a heftier silhouette, they are easily recognizable and impressive to look at.
 Knowing they can pose an element of danger makes an encounter with a Bull shark an unforgettable experience In Thailand, Bull shark sightings while diving are very rare, but with some luck they might be spotted along parts of the Gulf of Thailand, as well as Hin Daeng and Hin Muang.